pp4rs/2020-uzh-installation-guide/docs/windows-wsl.md

 Once your PC has rebooted, proceed as follows:

-1. Open the Micrsoft Store by searching for it in the search bar
+1. Open the Microsoft Store by searching for it in the search bar

     <img src="../img/install-linux-dist/01-search-store.jpg" class="center" height = "500">

     <br/><br/>

 2. Search for 'Ubuntu' in the Store search bar and press enter